EduardoGarrido90/spearmint_ppesmoc/README.md

 ### STEP 5: Cleanup
 If you want to delete all data associated with an experiment (output files, plots, database entries), run "python cleanup.py \</path/to/experiment/directory\>"

+SOON IN THIS REPO....

+-> A multi-model BO method to perform global and local optimization.
+-> BO on a simplex space.